 Why does pubic hair grow back?

 To understand the concept of pubic hair regrowth, we must first understand the hair growth cycle.
 Your hair is created by the rapid differentiation of stem cells.
-It is a cyclical process in which hair grows rapidly and the hair shaft lengthens.
+It is a cyclical process in which the hair grows rapidly and the hair shaft lengthens.
 The result is hair that is visible on the surface of the skin.
 The hair growth cycle involves four phases:

 O Anagen: It is the phase of rapid growth in which your hair follicle continuously produces hair fibers through differentiation.
 This causes the hair to lengthen and grow out of the skin.
 The phase can last for years

 O Catagen: It is the transition phase in which the hair follicles shrink in diameter and growth becomes slow.
 In this phase, the hair also detaches from the hair follicles.
-It lasts for a few days.
+It lasts a few days.

 O Telogen: In this phase, the hair follicles are resting and no growth occurs.
 The duration of this phase varies depending on the region.